 The Dominican Republic’s dwindling export competitiveness has resulted in large trade deficits in recent years.
 The Dominican Republic mostly exports ferronickel, cigars, plastics, electrical equipment, bananas, jewellery, medical equipment, clothing, scrap metals and beverages.
 Dominican Republic mostly imports fuel, electrical equipment, natural gas, oil, iron and steel, corn, jewellery, electronic appliances and cotton.
 The Dominican Republic’s main trading partner is the United States accounting for over 50 percent of total trade.
 Others include Venezuela, China, Colombia, Mexico, Haiti and Netherlands Antilles.
 This page provides - Dominican Republic Balance of Trade - actual values, historical data, forecast, chart, statistics, economic calendar and news.
-Dominican Republic Balance of Trade - actual data, historical chart and calendar of releases - was last updated on May of 2019.
+Dominican Republic Balance of Trade - actual data, historical chart and calendar of releases - was last updated on July of 2019.